How to Assess Development Needs for Succession Planning

 These are just a few of the types of assessments we provide.
 Using validated assessments adds objectivity, credibility, and transparency to your succession process.
 It also helps generate buy-in from senior leadership, candidates for succession, and other relevant stakeholders.
-As part of SIGMA’s Simple Succession Process, we offer interpretation of results, report debriefing, and one-on-one coaching with your succession candidates.
+As part of SIGMA’s succession planning services, we offer an interpretation of results, report debriefing, and one-on-one coaching with your succession candidates.

 Whether you use SIGMA’s assessments or someone else’s, you should:

-Your succession planning team can use the data from the assessments to complete individual Succession Profiles that highlight and monitor the gaps between where candidates are now and where they need to be to move into their future role.
+Your succession planning team can use the data from the assessments to complete individual Candidate Profiles that highlight and monitor the gaps between where candidates are now and where they need to be to move into their future roles.

-The Succession Profile combines details about the success criteria for the position with the candidate’s education, experience, and current readiness for the role, as well as their development gaps uncovered through the assessments.
+The Candidate Profile combines details about the success criteria for the position with the candidate’s education, experience, and current readiness for the role, as well as their development gaps uncovered through the assessments.